4GeeksAcademy/machine-learning-content/06-12d-ml_algos/intro-to-deep-learning.md

 **Keras**

 Keras is a high-level neural networks API, written in Python and capable of running on top of TensorFlow, CNTK, or Theano.
+Keras is designed for human beings, not machines, by minimizing the number of user actions required for common use cases.
+It is also the most used deep learning framework among top-5 winning teams on Kaggle.

+To sum up the relationship between Tensorflow and Keras, TensorFlow is an open-sourced end-to-end platform, a library for multiple machine learning tasks, while Keras is a high-level neural network library that runs on top of TensorFlow.
+Both provide high-level APIs used for easily building and training models, but Keras is more user-friendly because it's built-in Python.

 The best place to start is with the user-friendly Keras sequential API.
-Build models by plugging together building blocks.
 Let's see the following example taken from the Tensorflow website:

 ```bash
 pip install tensorflow